Dipto9999/STM32-Startup-Test/README.md

 const void(*VectorTable[])(void) = { ... }
 ```

-Based on the <b>STM32F40x Datasheet</b>, we fill the vector table with the interrupt order specified in <b>Table 43.
+Based on the <b>STM32F40x Datasheet</b>, we fill in the vector table with the interrupt order specified in <b>Table 43.
 Vector table for STM32F40x and STM3241x</b>.

 <p align="center">
     <img src="Images/Vector_Table_Sample.JPG" width="60%" height="90%" title="Sample of Vector Table From Datasheet" >